grrrwaaa/gct753/src/pages/cellular.md

 - Different rules (or different neighborhood specifications) can be run in parallel on the same shared data.
 - Higher- and lower-level systems could progress at different rates (or statistical frequencies).

+Artists Driessens & Verstappen created a recursive cellular system (exhibited in the artwork *IMA Traveller*) which appears to show an endless zoom; as the whole field appears to expand, each cell periodically subdivides into four daughter cells, following one of several rules to vary the color.
+Cells outside the viewpoint are thrown away.
+The effect is an infinitely expanding landscape or journey, which can be partially navigated by the gallery visitor.
+See the [website](http://notnot.home.xs4all.nl/ima/IMAtraveller.html) and in particular the [info](http://notnot.home.xs4all.nl/ima/IMAcat.html) link.
+This work has inspired discussion by several critics, including [Mitchell Whitelaw](http://www.tandfonline.com/doi/abs/10.1076/digc.14.1.43.8810) and [Jon McCormack and Alan Dorin](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.16.6640&rep=rep1&type=pdf&utm_source=twitterfeed&utm_medium=twitter).

 #### Multi-Scale Symmetric Turing Patterns

 [Jonathan McCabe's cyclic multi-scale Turing patterns](http://www.jonathanmccabe.com/), and a [commentary by Mitchell Whitelaw](http://teemingvoid.blogspot.kr/2007/02/jonathan-mccabe-very-cellular-automata.html).
 The implementation is described [in this paper](http://www.jonathanmccabe.com/Cyclic_Symmetric_Multi-Scale_Turing_Patterns.pdf).